drawjk705/us-data/README.md

 The `concept` must be string which can be found in the description column of the [groups information for the census data](https://api.census.gov/data/2019/acs/acs1/groups.html).

 ### Changing the census year or survey data

+If you want census data from a particular year or survey, modify the `YEAR` and `SURVEY_TYPE` variables (here)[https://github.com/drawjk705/us-stats/blob/main/data-extraction/constants.py#L3-L4].

+You must make sure that there existed such a survey for the given year, and that the `SURVEY_TYPE` is correct for the API route.